A Local’s Guide to Winter Activities in Chicago

 I swear the kid in that photo above was having a really good time.

-Assuming you don’t suffer from vertigo — is jumping around in rapid fashion supposed to make you feel nauseous? — an indoor trampoline park is a great way for adults and little ones alike to burn off some energy.
+Assuming you don’t have vertigo — is jumping around in rapid fashion supposed to make you feel nauseous? — an indoor trampoline park is a great way to burn off some energy.

 We love Altitude Trampoline Park in Skokie, a suburb just outside the city limits, but there’s an Altitude Chicago just north of the West Loop if you don’t have a ride.
 All jumping sessions come with your own pair of grippy socks for a safer experience.